calaldees/teachingWorkshops/teacherEducation/_sessions.md

     * [Teaching and Learning Computer Science](https://textbooks.cs.ksu.edu/tlcs/) - Kansas State University’s Teacher Training Program CC4.0
     * [Pedagogy by proxy: developing computing PCK through shared lesson resources](https://sure.sunderland.ac.uk/id/eprint/13728/) Hidson, Elizabeth (2021)
 3. What is a teacher?
+    * (non-cs) Journal of Teacher Education: [The Work of Teaching and the Challenge for Teacher Education](https://journals.sagepub.com/doi/abs/10.1177/0022487109348479) 2009 - Teaching as _Unnatural_ Work - learning to do things that are not common in daily life
 4. What is education
     * [Rotten STEM: How Technology Corrupts Education](https://americanaffairsjournal.org/2019/08/rotten-stem-how-technology-corrupts-education/) 2019 Jared Woodard
     * [National Curriculum: computing programmes of study](https://www.gov.uk/government/publications/national-curriculum-in-england-computing-programmes-of-study/national-curriculum-in-england-computing-programmes-of-study) 2013